2020 Travel Blog Income Report

-Here’s a list of the best travel affiliate programs for travel bloggers.
+Here’s a full list of the best travel affiliate programs for travel bloggers.

 I took on a few sponsored posts this year which was a nice boost to my income.
 I don’t seek out these opportunities, so I only do a sponsored post if a brand reaches out directly to me.

 This year, I charged between $150 and $200 for a sponsored post, but I really need to increase my rates.

 Sponsored posts aren’t something I love doing, which is why I don’t spend time actively seeking them out, but they are a nice boost to my overall income and don’t require a ton of work.

 Starting last November, I began working with another travel blogger helping her with various blogging tasks.
 Some of the things I help her with every month include…

 - Scheduling content on Twitter

 - Researching/writing blog content

 In addition to this monthly work, I also took on a few smaller projects with another travel blogger.